TimGoTheCreator/SemiEuler/README.md

 pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-cmake mingw-w64-x86_64-make
 ```

+# MSVC Dependencies
 For MSVC builds, Visual Studio 2022 with C++ Desktop Development workload is required.
-Raylib is auto-downloaded by CMake.
+Raylib and other system dependencies are auto-downloaded by CMake.

 # How to compile SemiEuler (CMake MSVC/MinGW64 Windows)